jharwell/sierra/docs/src/usage/pipeline.rst

 ..
 IMPORTANT:: If you run something other than ``--pipeline 1 2 3 4``, then
   before stage X will run without crashing, you need to run stage X-1.
-This is a logical limitation, because the differente pipeline stages build on each other.
+This is a logical limitation, because the different pipeline stages build on each other.